nemequ/hedley/README.md

    before they become a real issue.
  * Optimizations — compiler hints help speed up your code.
  * Manage public APIs
    * Visibility — keeping internal symbols private can make your code faster and smaller.
    * Versioning — help consumers avoid functions which are deprecated or too new for all the platforms they want to support.
+ * C/C++ interoperability — make it easier to use code in both C and C++ compilers.
 * *… and more!*

 You can safely use Hedley in your *public* API.
 If someone else includes a newer version of Hedley later on, the newer Hedley will